Frequently Asked Questions

 you can trust each bottle of your good juice with my feel good guarantee: it should be wonderful, and if it's not right, shoot me a message and I'll gladly send another bottle or refund the difference.

-you can change your shipment dates, skip a shipment, pause or cancel your membership, and change your address or payment information at any time directly through the 'manage your membership' link in your welcome email or most recent shipment notification.
+you can change your delivery dates, skip a delivery, pause or cancel your membership, and change your address or payment information at any time directly by signing into your account or through the 'manage your membership' link in your welcome email or most recent shipment notification.

 or if you prefer, shoot me a message and I'll take care of you.

-yes. pause or cancel your membership, skip a shipment, change your shipment dates, and change your address or payment information at any time directly through via the 'manage your membership' link in your welcome message or most recent shipment notification email.
+yes. pause or cancel your membership, skip a delivery, change your delivery dates, and change your address or payment information at any time directly by signing into your account or through via the 'manage your membership' link in your welcome message or most recent shipment notification email.

 if you're having trouble, don't hesitate to contact me.